bpowers/liquid-types/README.md

 This will download an image with rust nightly and z3, build the project, and give you a bash shell you can test examples in by running the `liquid-types` binary.
+The first time you run the command will take around 10 minutes to download the image, build the binary and run our unit tests.
+Subsequent invocations should be instantaneous.

+RUN
+---

-For example, `examples/max3.ml` defines a function max and applies it to two arguments:
+As an example, `examples/max3.ml` defines a function max and applies it to two arguments:

 ```ML
 let max = fun x -> fun y -> if x > y then x else y in max 1 -3
 ```

-RUN
----

 In the docker shell, you can infer liquid types for this program by
 running: